Red River Valley Museum: Museum History

-Mission

-To preserve, protect and present the history and exhibits entrusted to the Red River Valley Museum in an interesting and entertaining manner.

 Exhibits

 The Berry Gallery of History & Science

 Step back in time to the age of the dinosaur when you enter The Berry Room which houses select portions of the J. Henry and Ethel Ray Artifacts Collection.
 This vast collection of fossils and native artifacts was uncovered in over twenty-five years of exploring Wilbarger County and the Red River Valley area.
 The rich and colorful history of Wilbarger County can be traced over 10,000 years ago as evidenced by the artifacts found in this collection.

 Continuing through the Berry Room will lead you through the course of Wilbarger County’s history.
-Learn about Quanah Parker, the Doan’s family and the annual Doan’s Picnic, the Great Western Cattle Drive, and so much more!
+Learn about Quanah Parker, the Doan’s family and the annual Doan’s Picnic, the Great Western Cattle Drive, and so much more.
 The county’s more modern history is recounted in this exhibit as well.
 The primary source of income for Wilbarger today is agriculture and oil related products, Wright Brand Foods which is now a Tyson Plant, Solvay – a plant which produces items from guar, Vernon Regional Junior College, and a State Hospital.

 The Bond Gallery

-Lions, tigers, bears and more await visitors to this incredible animal collection!
+Lions, tigers, bears and more await visitors to this incredible animal collection.

 This one of a kind collection features animals ranging from the tiny Dik Dik, an antelope that populates the savannahs of eastern Africa, to the mighty Polar Bear that inhabits the frigid Arctic Circle.
 Learn about these animals and their native habitats as you explore the gallery.
 This collection of animals from around the world was donated by William “Bill” Bond, a successful rancher who was instrumental in the establishment of the Red River Valley Museum.

 Newly remodeled in the fall of 2020, The Bond Gallery teaches visitors the importance of conservation.
-Discover facts about all 130+ animals in this collection and learn how smart human impact can help endangered animals regrow their population!
+Discover facts about all 130+ animals in this collection and learn how smart human impact can help endangered animals regrow their population.